practicalwriter/owncloud_quickstart/index.md

 #### Installation Wizard

-The installation wizard will guide your the process of setting up your account and configuring your desktop app.
+The installation wizard will guide you through setting up your account and configuring your desktop app.
 To complete the process, you will need to know:

 - The URL of your ownCloud server.
 - Your ownCloud username and password.